The History of Avarcas Sandals, Menorca

 At the time, a basic form of handmade leather sandals were thought to be worn across Aragon; and Alfonso III’s reclaiming of the island is said to have introduced these basic leather sandals to Menorca.

-The Avarcas sandal – a Peasant Shoe
+The History of Avarcas - A Peasant Shoe

 In Menorca, avarcas were considered a peasant shoe – a pair of avarcas and a hot meal could be a farmer’s payment for children performing labouring work.